CollectivaT-dev/Judeo-Spanish_STT/README.md

 alignment models for them.

 # Installation
-Alignment resources consists of scripts plus two submodules, STT-align which uses Coqui TTS to do alignment and num2word-multilang for normalizing the numbers.
+Alignment resources consists of scripts plus one submodule, STT-align which uses Coqui TTS to do alignment.

 In order to clone with all the submodules: